Startup Spotlight profiles startups founded by current Berkeley Haas students or recent alumni.

 Co-founders: Bernardo Magnani, MBA 20, and Prashanth Balasubramanian

-Economist and former McKinsey consultant Bernardo Magnani, MBA 20, said he spends a lot of time thinking deeply about the meaning of money and how it regulates societies and human behavior.
+Economist and former McKinsey consultant Bernardo Magnani, MBA 20, spends a lot of time thinking about the meaning of money and how it regulates societies and human behavior.
 That fascination—and a drive to shake up the international payment industry— led him to early bitcoin user Prashanth Balasubramanian, and fintech startup Lastbit.
 In this interview, he discusses how he fell into entrepreneurship at Haas and wound up making it into the prestigious Y Combinator accelerator.